 The limit in 2014 for annual additions to a 403(b) was the smaller of $52,000 or 100% of includable compensation.
 In 2015, this limit increases to $53,000.
 In the years 2016 and beyond, this limit will be indexed for inflation and can move up in $1,000 increments.

 Note: Updated contribution limits are generally available in mid to late October.

 Finally, if an employee reaches the age of 50 or older by the end of any calendar year, they may be eligible to make additional catch-up contributions to their 403(b) account.
-The maximum catch-up contribution they can make in 2013 is $5,500 or their includable compensation minus their other elective deferrals for the year.
-In 2014, the catch-up contribution remains at $5,500.
+The maximum catch-up contribution they can make in 2014 is $5,500 or their includable compensation minus their other elective deferrals for the year.
+In 2015, the catch-up contribution increases to $6,000.

 Anyone that would like to gain a better understanding of these funding rules, including a discussion of the 15-Year Rule, and Maximum Allowable Contributions, should take a look at our article: 403(b) Contributions.

 If the plan allows participants to make an after-tax contribution, this money cannot be deducted on a federal income tax return.
 Since the employer provides this funding to a 403(b) plan on the employee's behalf, these elective deferrals will be shown on Form W2 in Box 12.
 The W2 box for retirement plan will also be checked.

 It's also possible to rollover a 403(b) account into several different types of retirement plans.
 This includes Traditional IRAs, 401(k) plans, SEP IRA, and even a Roth IRA (although accountholders may be required to include some amounts in taxable income).
 It's not possible to rollover a 403(b) plan into a SIMPLE IRA.